thomas-cong/CBraMod/README.md

 <div align="center">
 <img src="figure/model.png" style="width:100%;" />
 </div>

-## 🔧 The repository is updating ...
-**We are refining the code for fine-tuning CBraMod on downstream tasks and providing updates intermittently.**

 ## 🔥 How to Pretrain
 You can pretrain CBraMod on our pretraining dataset or your custom pretraining dataset using the following code: